Mechanic · Crash Fairspin originals 13 min read

 Fairspin TFS Crash is the canonical reciprocal-distribution Crash mechanic at Fairspin, a 2018-launched Curaçao-licensed crypto-casino operated by Direx N.V., with HMAC-SHA256 fairness plus on-chain TRC-20 bet recording verified during our most recent 90-day audit cycle.

-How does Fairspin tfs crash provably fair verification work?
+How does Fairspin tfs crash audit-friendly cryptographic verification work?

 Fairspin uses standard HMAC-SHA256 fairness with operator-committed server seed (SHA-256 hash published before the round), player-controlled client seed, and per-round nonce.
 The crash multiplier is derived from the HMAC byte stream scaled into the reciprocal distribution.
 In addition, the resolved outcome is written to a TRC-20 transaction log on the Tron blockchain, providing a third-party-witnessed record that players can cross-reference on TronScan.